New advanced geothermal project in Aalborg

 Heating accounts for half of the world’s energy consumption, and the majority still comes from fossil fuels.
-This challenge calls for new solutions – a rethinking of how we produce heat.
+This challenge calls for new solutions.

-With this full-scale demonstration project, we are testing a new type of geothermal solution, Heat4Ever™, designed to deliver renewable, stable, and local district heating – without significant CO₂ emissions and without visible impact on the surroundings.
-If we succeed, we will have an alternative that can be scaled – in Aalborg, across Denmark, and internationally.
+With a full-scale demonstration project, we are testing our geothermal solution, Heat4Ever™, which is designed to provide renewable, stable, and local district heating, without significant CO₂ emissions and with only a small technical building on the ground surface

 What are we doing?